 This notice explains how the University through its Educational Engagement team, Departments, Schools and Faculties will collect and use your personal data.

-Please see below more information on the Educational Engagement activities covered by this Notice.
+Please see the following information for more on the educational engagement activities covered by this notice.

 We are the data controller for personal data that we process about you.

 Change in the law

 Until 24 May 2018 we shall process your personal data in accordance with the Data Protection Act 1998 (DPA).
 From 25 May 2018, we shall process your personal data in accordance with the General Data Protection Regulations (or GDPR).

 This notice complies with requirements under both DPA and GDPR.

 Prior to the implementation of GDPR, we are likely to make changes to this notice.
 We shall inform you of any changes to this notice.

 Anything you are not clear about